hashicorp/terraform-provider-azurerm/website/docs/r/api_management_subscription.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group in which the API Management Service exists.
 Changing this forces a new resource to be created.

-* `product_id` - (Required) The ID of the Product which should be assigned to this Subscription.
+* `product_id` - (Required) The resource ID of the Product which should be assigned to this Subscription.
 Changing this forces a new resource to be created.

-* `user_id` - (Required) The ID of the User which should be assigned to this Subscription.
+* `user_id` - (Required) The resource ID of the User which should be assigned to this Subscription.
 Changing this forces a new resource to be created.

 ---